-I will sometimes refer you to some relevant sections of the books listed in $\S 0.3$ of the lecture notes.
+I will sometimes refer you to some relevant sections of literature listed in §0.3 of the lecture notes or to papers available on the internets.

 Grading:

 Grades will be determined by problem sets, class participation, and a brief final paper.